College of Liberal Arts

 3 credits of non-Western history (HIST 295-299)

-The non-Western history course will also satisfy the university Veritas Program requirement.
 The department does not require history majors to take a minor, but may require students to complete an internship between 1-3 credits.

 ► See all history course descriptions